These recipes are perfect to flex for whatever the grocery store has in stock! Read on for a mix and match meal roundup.

-So today I put together a bunch of meal options that are simple to make, easy to flex ingredients, and taste good.
+So today I put together a bunch of mix and match meal options that are simple to make, easy to flex ingredients, and taste good.
 I’ve already shared a collection of simple all-in-one meals, meaning dinners that are one-pot or need a minimum of tools and dirty dishes.
 This time I’m sharing simple main dishes and sides that can be mixed and matched endlessly.
 These are helpful when you find yourself with wayyyy too many chicken breasts and don’t know what pair them with all week long!

 My favorite marinated chicken: perfect to throw a bunch of chicken breasts in and eat all week long!